srijaniiserprinceton/VERSEM/README.md

 # VERSEM

-Initial, empty, README, for the VERsatile Spectral Element Method.
+Initial, empty README for the VERsatile Spectral Element Method.